 Choosing to apply to this programme is a big commitment.
 Projects will need careful planning to deliver the specific monitoring and delivery requirements that European funding brings.
 Failure to comply with these requirements could have serious financial repercussions.

-To help you decide whether Building Better Opportunities is right for you we have published three documents; a programme guide, a guide to delivering European funding and a summary of our partnership requirements.
+To help you decide whether Building Better Opportunities is right for you we have published three documents; a programme guide, a guide to assessment and award and a summary of our partnership requirements.
 All three can be found in the Related Documents section on this page.
 We strongly advise you reading these three documents before downloading and completing an application form.

 Download a stage one application form